 The biomechanical model views the body as an integration of somatic components that relate to each other as a mechanism of posture and balance.
-Highlights or imbalances within this mechanism can affect dynamic function, increase energy expenditure, alter proprioception (the sense of relative position and movement of adjacent body parts), alter joint structure, impede neurovascular function, and alter metabolism.
-This model employs therapeutic approaches, including osteopathic manipulation techniques to restore proper posture and balance, and to make effective use of musculoskeletal components.
+Highlights or imbalances within this mechanism can affect dynamic function, increase energy expenditure, alter proprioception (the sense of relative position and movement of adjacent body parts), alter joint structure, obstruct neurovascular function, and alter metabolism.
+This model employs therapeutic approaches, including osteopathic manipulation techniques to restore proper posture and balance, and make effective use of musculoskeletal components.

 The biopsychosocial model recognizes various psychological reactions and stresses that can affect patients’ health and well-being.
 These include environmental, socioeconomic, cultural, physiological and psychological factors that influence the disease.
 This model uses therapeutic approaches, including osteopathic manipulation techniques, to address the effects and responses to various biopsychosocial stresses.

 The bioenergy model recognizes that the body seeks to maintain a balance between energy production, distribution and expenditure.
 Maintaining this balance supports the body’s ability to adapt to various stressors (immunological, nutritional, psychological, etc.).
 This model uses therapeutic approaches, including osteopathic manipulation techniques, to address factors that have the potential to deregulate energy production, distribution, or expenditure.

 We are waiting for ambitious students of physiotherapy.